soazcomms/soazcomms.github.io/README.md

 for the next ten years, starting in 2025.
 We use SQM and TESS units.
 Several units are in place, and have been running for up to 7 years.
 Their data are periodically incorporated in our data space.
 We took delivery of SQM units on 2/6/25 and have TESS units on order as of 1/22/25.
-As of 2/2/25, there are 6 extant units forming the DSN.
+As of 3/6/25, we have 8 units in the DSN.
 > [!CAUTION]
 > This code is a work in progress.

 # The Process
 The GitHub workflow [**DSN-process_data**](https://github.com/soazcomms/soazcomms.github.io/blob/main/.github/workflows/DSN-process_data.V02.yml) runs every day at 17:00 UTC (in production mode; currently runs manually).
+If it finds data in the github directory DSNdata/NEW, it processes it (see below).
 ### Step 1
 SQM/TESS raw data are uploaded to DSNdata/NEW.
 This process may be manual (e.g. SQMs w/o internet) or automatic (we are working on this step).
 The files are labeled with the site and sensor